Moon set, sunrise, chinook arch

 All the gear in the world doesn’t help if you ignore the sky you’re standing under – especially at night as I often do.

-For example, in southern Alberta, we get a warm, dry wind that descends off the Rockies (Chinook wind).
-When it arrives, a long band of clouds form along the foothills of the Rockies and a strong wind pushes upper clouds eastward.
+For example, in southern Alberta, we get a warm, dry wind that descends off the Rockies (a Chinook wind).
+When it arrives, a long band of clouds form along the foothills in front of of the Rockies and a strong wind pushes upper clouds eastward.
 It creates a clear band of sky in between the mountains and clouds over the prairies.
 The clear opening is known as a Chinook arch.
+A strong Chinook arch can stretch from Rocky Mountain house in the north, to the US border in the south (some 350km as the crow flies) and be 50-100km wide.

-Distance and geography matter
+Under a Chinook, distance and geography matter

 From the mountains near Canmore to the open prairies (Strathmore, Drumheller, Bassano, etc) it is roughly 150 kilometres measured in a straight line.
 Within that distance during a chinook event, fast-moving air can reach speeds capable of toppling semi-trucks – blowing your tripod over is a lot easier, so weight it or risk damage.